Future of Web Scraping

 The Internet is large, complex, and ever-evolving.
 Nearly 90% of all the data in the world has been generated over the last two years.
 In this vast ocean of data, how does one get to the relevant piece of information?
 This is where web scraping takes over.

-Web scrapers attach themselves, like a leech, to this beast and ride the waves by extracting information form websites at will.
-Granted “scraping” doesn’t have a lot of positive connotations, yet it happens to be the only way to access data or content from a web site without RSS or an open API.
+Web scrapers attach themselves to this beast and ride the waves by extracting information from websites at will.
+Granted, “scraping” doesn’t have a lot of positive connotations, yet it happens to be the only way to access data or content from a website without RSS or an open API.

 Web scraping faces testing times ahead.
 We outline why there may be some serious challenges to its future.

-The flipside to this argument is that if technological barriers replace legal clauses, then web scraping will see a steady, and sure, decline.
+The flip-side to this argument is that if technological barriers replace legal clauses, then websitescraper will see a steady, and sure, decline.
 This is a distinct possibility since the only way scraping activity thrives is on the grid, and if the very means are taken away and programs no longer have access to website information, then web scraping by itself will be wiped out.

-Yet, beyond these obvious challenges, there’s a glimmer of hope for web scraping.
+Yet, beyond these obvious challenges, there’s a glimmer of hope for scraping the web.
 And this is based on a singular factor: the growing need for data!

-With Internet & web technology spreading, massive amounts of data will be accessible on the web.
-Particularly with increased adoption of mobile internet.
-According to one report, by 2020, the number of mobile internet users will hit 3.8 billion, or around half of the world’s population!
+With the Internet and web technology spreading, massive amounts of data will be accessible on the web.
+Particularly with the increased adoption of mobile internet.

-Since ‘big data’ can be both, structured & unstructured; web scraping tools will only get sharper and incisive.
+Since ‘big data’ can be both structured and unstructured, web scraping tools will only get sharper and incisive.
 There is fierce competition between those who provide web scraping solutions.
-With the rise of open source languages like Python, R & Ruby, Customized scraping tools will only flourish bringing in a new wave of data collection and aggregation methods.
+With the rise of open-source languages like Python, R & Ruby, Customized scraping tools, and the number of web scraping service providers will only flourish bringing in a new wave of data collection and aggregation methods.